-- A. Submit a completed financial plan, trapping hours worksheet, PEIR checklists, and commitment form, which are attached hereto and made part of this agreement. - B. Hire and train personnel. - C. Provide and maintain trapping vehicles. - D. Ensure that supervisors and trapping personnel attend training provided by CDFA District Entomologists. - E. Ensure that all trapping activities conform to the current version of the ITG.
-The current version is on the CDFA website at: www.cdfa.ca.gov/go/ITG. - 1.
+- A. Submit a completed financial plan, trapping hours worksheet, PEIR checklists, and commitment form, which are attached hereto and made part of this agreement. - B. Hire and train personnel as needed. - C. Provide and maintain trapping vehicles. - D. Ensure that supervisors and trapping personnel attend training provided by District Entomologists. - E. Ensure that all trapping activities conform to the current version of the ITG. - 1.
 Ensure that a copy of the current version of the ITG is kept in each trapper's vehicle for reference. - 2.
 Should there be a discrepancy between the Scope of Work or the enclosed Trapping Guidelines and the ITG, the Scope of Work and Trapping Guidelines shall supersede the ITG. - F. Place and service the specified number of each trap type as indicated on the FY Commitment Form (60-221). - G. Ensure that all traps are properly identified with a unique trap number and accurately reflect servicing, baiting and rebaiting dates.
-The unique trap numbering system is based upon the Statewide Trapping Grid, reference http://maps.cdfa.ca.gov/TrapBooks/MapBookHelp.pdf for software needs, links to the Map Books and GIS layers, and contacts for assistance. - 1.
-The naming convention for the grid system is alphanumeric.
-Columns are Alpha (A UW) and rows are Numeric (001 656).
+The unique trap numbering system is based upon the Statewide Trapping Grid, reference http://maps.cdfa.ca.gov/TrapBooks/MapBookHelp.pdf for software needs, links to the Map Books and GIS layers, and contacts for assistance. - The naming convention for the grid system is alphanumeric.
+Columns are Alpha (A - UW) and rows are Numeric (001 - 656).
 The grid name is the combination of column and row names.
 Naming starts in the northwest corner of the state and runs through the southeast.
-The remainder of the trap number consists of the quint or subgrid, trap type, and an intra-quint or intrasubgrid designation if more than one trap of that type is present or it is
+The remainder of the trap number consists of the quint or subgrid, trap type, and an intra-quint or intrasubgrid designation if more than one trap of that type is present or it is otherwise needed to track a trap that moves between quints.
+For example, trap EV241-S-OF1 is in grid EV241, south quint, trap type is oriental fruit fly, and it is designated as number "1" OF trap within that quint.